 Changes in the color of the skin can be linked to skin cancers or other types of cancer.
 Jaundice, a condition characterized by yellow skin and eyes colorization suggests problems in the liver.
 This condition occurs in the later stage of liver cancer.

 9. Sudden changes in bowel and bladder functions

 Persistent irregularities in the bowel movement that cause diarrhea and constipation are a clear sign of digestive problems that require medical attention.
 It could also be a symptom of colon cancer.
 In the same way, painful urination and urinary incontinence may denote prostate or bladder cancer.

 Symptoms for cancer are rarely exclusive to the disorder.
 Thereby, knowing the symptoms alone is not enough to confirm the condition.
 Nonetheless, they are crucial information in the process of diagnosis.

-When these symptoms or other abnormalities manifest and persist, it is imperative to see your doctor where essential corresponding tests can be ordered such as a complete blood count (CBC), tumor marker tests, etc.
+When these symptoms or other abnormalities manifest and persist, it is imperative to see your doctor where essential corresponding cancer screening tests can be ordered such as a complete blood count (CBC), tumor marker tests, etc.